p-mckenzie/p-mckenzie.github.io/_posts/2018-8-6-Allrecipes-categories-scraper.md

 layout: post

 # The title of your post
-title: "Demo of webscraping with Selenium"
+title: "Webscraping 101 with Selenium"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.